Willys MB

-The jeep was widely revered for its reliability and wide usage.
-General Dwight D. Eisenhower wrote in his memoirs that most senior officers regarded it as one of the five pieces of equipment most vital to American victory in Africa and Europe.
-Army Chief of Staff General George C. Marshall called the jeep "America's greatest contribution to modern warfare."
-Historian Charles K. Hyde wrote: "In many respects, the jeep became the iconic vehicle of World War II, with an almost mythological reputation of toughness, durability, and versatility."
-In 1991, the Willys MB was designated an International Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers, and in 2010, the American Enterprise Institute deemed the jeep "one of the most influential designs in automotive history".
+Dwight D. Eisenhower, the Supreme Commander of the Allied Expeditionary Force in Europe in World War II, wrote in his memoirs that most senior officers regarded it as one of the five pieces of equipment most vital to success in Africa and Europe.
+General George Marshall, Chief of Staff of the US Army during the war, called the vehicle "America's greatest contribution to modern warfare."
+In 1991, the MB Jeep was designated an "International Historic Mechanical Engineering Landmark" by the American Society of Mechanical Engineers.